wwagner4/doctus-webaudio-tryout/README.md

 * Designe a reusable ADSR envelope
 * Make a reusable noise AudioNode
 * Synchronize a new sequence of of notes with another already plying sequence
+* Tryout some modulated delay.
+Do this differently on the left and right output to widen the sound.